suobset/skushagra/src/pages/disclaimer_fsf.md

 I proudly display my FSF membership badge on my website as a dedicated advocate for libre software, championing freedom, privacy, and collaboration, in line with the principles of the [Free Software Foundation (FSF)](https://fsf.org).
 However, **my allegiance lies with these principles, not with individuals**.
 I do not seek association with prominent figures within the FSF or anything beyond the essential tenets encapsulated by the [four fundamental freedoms](https://www.gnu.org/philosophy/free-sw.en.html#four-freedoms).

+This does mean that sometimes my viewpoints can misalign with that of the FSF.
+I believe that free software is any software that gives full freedom to the user to run as they wish.
+Crucially, the FSF believes that Free Software cannot be "shackled", i.e. it should run on GNU/Linux.
+This is something I do not agree with.
+If a software made for MacOS or Windows is libre under GPL3, it is libre, period.
+The software was created using that platform in mind, and still gives you the 4 freedoms as discussed.

+Nevertheless, I support the FSF for their noble pursuit of making software more accessible, but do not agree on every aspect of discussion, and do not wish any association with prominent figures.

 **On Richard Stallman (rms):**

 I value rms' unwavering commitment to libre software, which played a pivotal role in the rise of GNU/Linux and the accessibility of libre software.
 While Open Source serves as a valuable middle ground, rms' dedication to Free/Libre software influenced both developers and users significantly.